tedconf/symfony-doc-unofficial/reference/en/16-Tasks.markdown

 | `--skip-forms`<br />`(-F)` | `-` | Skip generating forms

-The `doctrine:build-all` task is a shortcut for six other tasks:
+The `doctrine:build-all` task is a shortcut for three other tasks:

     ./symfony doctrine:build-all

 The task is equivalent to:

-    ./symfony doctrine:build-db
     ./symfony doctrine:build-model
     ./symfony doctrine:build-sql
     ./symfony doctrine:build-forms
-    ./symfony doctrine:build-filters
     ./symfony doctrine:insert-sql

 See those three tasks help page for more information.